qper/predicates/README.md

 - On a Unix-like system, The line endings in the program file must be Unix style line endings.
 It has to be checked by CI.
 [Source](https://docs.python.org/2/howto/webservers.html)

+- The file must not contain a BOM (Byte Order Mark).
+The BOM interferes with the shebang line.
+It has to be checked by CI.
+[Source](https://docs.python.org/2/howto/webservers.html)